SamadritaR/Experience-Overview-Graduate-Student-Assistant--/README.md

 - Used short feedback forms to learn which formats were most effective.

 **Result:**
-Increased outreach engagement and participation rate by 30% across key program cycles.
+Increased outreach engagement(followers across all social media platforms) by 85% and participation rate by 30% across key program cycles.

 ---